 You may have an advantage when applying for jobs if you've got experience in:

 - chronic disease management, like diabetes or asthma

 - cervical cytology

 - phlebotomy - taking blood

-Some employers may also ask that you've completed a Specialist Practitioner - General Practice Nursing course, approved by the Nursing & Midwifery Council.
+Some employers may also ask that you've completed a Specialist Practitioner - General Practice Nursing course, approved by the Nursing and Midwifery Council.

 If you've been out of nursing for a while you could do a Return to general practice nursing course.
 You don't need previous general practice experience, as you can do placements in the community to help you move into general practice roles.